Scifabric/pybossa/README.md

 </VirtualHost>
 ```

 ## 3.8.4.
-Enably New Virtual Host File
+Enable New Virtual Host File
 First disable the defaul one:
 ```
 sudo a2dissite 000-default.conf